EBISPOT/OLS/README.md

   create all the necessary Solr and Neo4j indexes.
 * [ols-web](ols-web) - This will contain the WAR file that can be deployed in Tomcat to launch the OLS website and REST API.

+## Run OLS dockerised, specifying branch and commit hash / HEAD

+If you have docker installed on your desktop or laptop, you can build a docker image by running the shell script `./build_ols_branch_image.sh` with two parameters, the first being the branch you wish to check out (often, if not typically, "master"), the second being the commit (usually "HEAD", but you can also enter the start of the commit hash).
+The image will take several minutes to build; an example invocation, which creates a docker image from the latest commit to OLS's main development branch, is shown below:

+**```bash#```**```./build_ols_branch_image.sh 3.x-dev HEAD```

+Once built, run the image by invoking the shell script `./run_ols_branch_image.sh`.
+This requires not just two but an obligate third and an optional fourth parameter:

+1. the branch relating to the required pre-built image;
+2. the commit relating to the required pre-built image;
+3. a numeric (integer) increment to the default port numbers on which the various contained services will be exposed to the host;
+4. "tomcat" as a literal string, if you simply want to run OLS with your own previously loaded data.

+Parameter 3. above enables you to avoid clashes between port assignments when running multiple contained instances of OLS.
+These port assignments relate specifically to Tomcat (default port 8080), Solr (8983) and MongoDB (27017).
+Parameter 4 should be added if you don't want to load any new ontologies; Tomcat should be run only when all required data are loaded.
+So, for example, to run a container for the first time, based on the prebuilt image which you created above:

+**```bash#```**```./run_ols_branch_image.sh 3.x-dev HEAD 1```

+Or, if all required ontologies are loaded and up-to-date, and Tomcat is ready to run:

+**```bash#```**```./run_ols_branch_image.sh 3.x-dev HEAD 1 tomcat```

+Whether you are running Tomcat or not, you will drop into a non-interactive terminal inside your newly-created guest container; log output from the various services will appear here.
+If you need to do more than simply run Tomcat with existing data (i.e. data pre-loaded from a previous session), you will need interactive access to the running container, in a separate terminal.
+First you need the id of your running container; from a separate terminal, enter:

+**```bash#```**```docker ps```

+To initiate an interactive termninal session on your already-running container, enter:

+**```bash#```**```docker exec -it -u ols```*```container_id```*```bash```

+Your username will be set to "ols", which is privileged both to load data into OLS, and to run Tomcat.
+Commands to load or refresh ontology data in OLS are documented elsewhere.
+If you wish to invoke Tomcat and start OLS interactively (once your ontology load is complete), enter:

+**```bash#```**```catalina.sh run```

+This runs Tomcat in the foreground.
+The catalina directory should already be in your PATH variable, so there is no need for further configuration.

+Tomcat (if running) will be exposed on port 8081 on the host, Solr on port 8984 and MongoDB on port 27018.
+Inside the container itself, the default (original) port assignments are retained; they are simply mapped to their respective incremented ports on the host (your desktop).
+To run more containers (based on other git commits) simultaneously, ensure that the third parameter is given a higher increment (2, 3, 4, ...).
+If you have previously loaded data in a past container using the same base image, this will have been stored in a managed docker volume and will be reloaded by your new container.
+Otherwise, or possibly in addition, you may want to load data for one or more ontologies using the ols-indexer under the directory `ols-loading-app`.
+Loading can take several minutes.
+Do not run Tomcat at the same time as loading data.

+Multiple containers can be run simultaneously on the same host machine, as long as each represents a unique git commit of OLS.
+Each container runs Solr, MongoDB, Tomcat and embedded Neo4J servers simultaneously in the same isolated namespace: there is no separation of services into different containers, or any explicit orchestration.